 Both the error is due to incorrect or missing Cloudflare DNS settings.
-If you are getting any of these two errors this tutorial will help you to fix these errors.
+If you are getting any of these two errors then don’t worry.
+This tutorial will help you to fix these errors easily.

 Cloudflare DNS setup tutorial step by step guide.